-Some people ask what is it exactly that chiropractic adjustments do, and we thought it was a good idea to answer this question.
-Because, many people feel the benefits of getting adjusted.
-To answer this though, I have to go over a little bit of anatomy.
+Some people ask “what is it exactly that chiropractic adjustments do?”, and we thought it was a good idea to answer this question because many people feel the benefits of getting adjusted.
+To answer this question I have to go over a little bit of anatomy.

 Simple Anatomy Lesson

-Your brain and your spinal cord connect act like a computer and computer relay cable for the body.
+Your brain and your spinal cord act much like a computer and computer relay cable for the body.
 The spinal cord comes out of the brain and runs through the spinal joints.
 This system, called the central nervous system, is connected to all the different parts of your body via nerves that exit the spinal column, named the peripheral nervous system.
-The central nervous regulates and controls everything your body does on a daily basis.
-Making the nervous system the most important system in your body.
+The central nervous system regulates and controls everything your body does on a daily basis.
+This makes the nervous system the most important system in your body!